 Smashed Roasted Potatoes

-2 pounds small Yukon Gold or other yellow potatoes
+- 2 pounds small yellow potatoes Yukon Gold

-Place the potatoes and 1 tablespoon kosher salt in a large saucepan.
-Fill with water covering the potatoes by 1 inch.
-Bring to a boil, reduce to a simmer and cook the potatoes until they are tender and can be easily pierced with a knife, about 25-30 minutes.
+- Place the potatoes and 1 tablespoon kosher salt in a large pot.
+Fill with cold water covering the potatoes by 1 inch.
+On the stove over high heat, bring the water to a boil, reduce the heat, partially cover the pot with a lid and simmer the potatoes until they are tender and can be easily pierced with a knife, about 25-30 minutes.

-Roast the potatoes for 35-40 minutes until they are golden brown and the edges are crispy.
-Garnish with flaky sea salt and chives before serving.
+- Roast the potatoes for 35-40 minutes until they are golden brown and the edges are crispy.

 - Garnish with minced chives and flaky sea salt before serving.